 Athletes of all ages have learned to fear these words: “You tore your ACL.”
-It is news that I dread giving because of what it means for a kid’s future.
+It’s news that I dread giving because of what it means for a kid’s future.
 The ACL (anterior cruciate ligament) is one of the major ligaments in the knee that helps keep it stable when you are running, pivoting and jumping.
 Tearing it leads to major consequences in an athlete’s life.
 It means the end of the season and likely no start to the next sport or season that they had planned.
-It will most likely mean surgery, lots of physical therapy and lots of work to get back to participation in sports.
+ACL injuries in young athletes most likely mean surgery, lots of physical therapy and lots of work to get back to participation in sports.
 In addition to the immediate hurdles, down the road athletes are at risk for re-tearing, tearing the other side and arthritis of the injured knee.
 This is a lot for a newly injured athlete and his or her family to deal with and to think about!

 - Consider doing an ACL prevention program—Lots of studies show that learning how to land and pivot can prevent ACL injuries.
 Sometimes, muscle imbalances can put you more at risk.
 Several programs have been developed that use simple exercises to improve strength and balance in the right muscles to avoid this devastating injury.
-Several free programs are available online to print (PEP Program, 11+ Program, PEAKc Program).
+Free programs are available online to print (such as 11+ Program).

 - Monitor field conditions—Look for holes, divots and other hazards on fields.
 Stepping in a hole while running full speed on a soccer field is a good way to get injured!